 Adoption Explorer helps managing your customer’s usage data in the Gainsight environment.
 Customer’s usage data at Company and/or Person level can be stored at both daily and weekly level along with their entitlements.
 Using the ingested data, admins can define new derived fields without the need of Rules Engine.

-Usage data in Gainsight allows all users learn how their end users consume, access and use their products and services.
+Adoption Explorer helps customers understand how their end users consume, access and use their products and services.
 Usage data stored in Gainsight’s Adoption Explorer can be analyzed and is helpful to gain useful insights to drive adoption, increase revenue, design a better product, provide amazing customer service, or retain existing customers.